idaholab/moose/modules/heat_transfer/doc/content/modules/heat_transfer/tutorials/introduction/answer01a.md

 Watt is based on.

 !alert note
-MOOSE provides a system to convert quanities between units right in the input file.
+MOOSE provides a system to convert quantities between units right in the input file.
 A list of supported units can be found [here](utils/Units.md).